Job Title: Intensive Alcohol and Drug Specialist

 - Working knowledge of accepted best practice protocols and ethical guidelines and behaviors for counselors, as identified by licensing and /or Certifying Boards

-- Able to discern appropriate expressions of feelings and boundaries in group and 1:1 situations
+- Able to discern appropriate expressions of feelings in group and 1:1 situations

 - Understand difficulties and barriers individuals need to overcome for behavioral change